 My focus was on the universal feeling of helplessness towards seemingly random, brutal, external, forces taking control over unshielded, innocent, life.
 Forces that, without discretion or regard to how a life is lived, take it away.

-Related to events of today; it could be a tsunami, as well as unjustified war or a terror bombing.
+Related to events of today; it could be a tsunami as well as unjustified war, or a terror bombing.
 Man-made politically/economically motivated forces from countries or corporations.
 Decisions made far away, outside the influence or realm of the people that it affects.

 The sketch of the hall and the white-painted plywood box.
 A purpose-built “canvas” with the exact dimensions of Picasso’s painting.

-The Poster for the events.
+The poster for the event.